-By understanding that mathematical reality consists of perceptually self-controlled numerical operations on physical objects, we can see how Peirce, and also Gödel, confuse the meaning-content of mathematical signs with Platonist mathematical abstract forms as objects.
-The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects as the mathematical reality, upon it we prove the truth or the falsity of our abstract mathematical hypotheses (Nesher, 2012; cf. Schema [5]).
+By understanding that mathematical reality consists of perceptually self-controlled numerical operations on physical objects, we can see how Peirce, as well as Gödel, confuse the meaning-content of mathematical signs with abstract Platonist mathematical forms as objects.
+The arithmetical numbers are neither physical objects nor abstract concepts but the conceptual components of our quantitative operations on physical objects as the mathematical reality upon which we prove the truth or the falsity of our abstract mathematical hypotheses (Nesher, 2012; cf. Schema [5]).

-6.3.
-Mathematics Is an Empirical Enterprise, Neither Queen nor Servant of Other Empirical Sciences but Their Quantitative Backbone
+5.3.
+Mathematics is an Empirical Enterprise, Neither Queen nor Servant of other Empirical Sciences but their Quantitative Backbone